Azure Data Lake Storage (ADLS)

 or *.[ext]

-is provided then files with only specified extension type will be scanned. ".[ext]
+is provided, only files with the specified extension will be scanned. .[ext]

 Storage account name